How Pitcher plant Inspired SLIPS Non-stick Coatings

 The pitcher plant traps insects using a slippery rim (peristome) that becomes nearly frictionless when wet.
 The surface has interlocking microstructures that trap a thin water film, creating an aquaplaning effect that sends insects sliding into the digestive fluid below.

-In the language of biomimicry, this falls under the Protect › Manage surface friction category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Manage surface friction category.

 The Design Principle